-Iowa baseball coaches, players, support staff, and managers are equipped with not only the best technology and equipment in the country, but with the some of the best knowledge on how to use data and science to become the best ballplayer possible.
+Iowa baseball coaches, players, support staff, and managers are equipped with not only the best technology and equipment in the country, but with the some of the best knowledge on how to use data and science to become the best player possible.

 BEST MANAGERS IN THE COUNTRY.

-The Iowa Baseball program boasts one of the best — if not the best — manager program in the country.
+The Iowa baseball program boasts one of the best — if not the best — manager program in the country.
 A manager staff of nearly 20 people, the managers are an integral part to team and individual success.
-Each manager owns a unique skillset — from data analytics, graphic design, you name it — that enables coaches and players to get the most out of each practice and game.
+Each manager owns a unique skill set — from data analytics, graphic design, you name it — that enables coaches and players to get the most out of each practice and game.